 Eating a magnesium-rich diet is a great way to make sure you have enough magnesium.
 Fortunately, foods high in magnesium - primarily green vegetables, nuts, legumes, and grains - are also lower sources of purines.
 Drinking enough water can also account for up to 10% of your body’s required magnesium intake.
 (7, 8) Hydration is key in more than one aspect of regulating uric acid in our bodies!

-MyKore Essentials also offers a Pure Magnesium Oil topical spray.
-This product provides an on-the-spot application to joint pain due to inflammation.
+Topical magnesium oil is one of the best ways to get immediate relief from pain associated with gout.
+Magnesium oil provides an on-the-spot application to joint pain due to inflammation.
 The on-site application provides immediate and rapid absorption by bypassing the digestive system, whenever you need it.
 Carry it with you anytime to make sure you are always equipped with a solution to your body’s magnesium needs.